davidcmorris/holland/README.md

-# holland
+# Holland
-Do people's job choice predict how well they do on a reality-based TV game show?
+Can we predict how long a Houseguest will survive in the Big Brother House based on the type of work they do?

 # Game Shows

 CBS - Big Brother
-CBS - Survivor